 Despite there being 100s of different Medicaid programs, most programs have similar processes for DME acquisition.
 These processes largely depend on the location in which the individual resides and intends to use the item.
 The process and rules are different for those living at home vs. in a nursing home.

 When an individual resides in a Medicaid approved nursing home, the process of acquiring durable medical equipment is largely invisible to the care recipient.
 The acquisition and approval process occurs behind the scenes and the individual is provided with the durable medical equipment item for which they have been approved.

 Medicaid can be provided outside of nursing homes, when this occurs it is referred to as Home and Community Based Service or Waivers.
 Individuals participating in a Medicaid Waiver program typically have a higher degree of personal involvement in the acquisition of DME than Medicaid Nursing Home residents.

-As one might assume, this process can be rather lengthy and for less expensive items, some seniors choose to purchase the item out-of-pocket rather than waiting months to gain approval.
+As one might assume, this process can be rather lengthy.
+For less expensive items, some seniors choose to purchase the item out-of-pocket rather than waiting months to gain approval.
 Buying durable medical equipment online is usually the least expensive route.

 This is special Medicaid program designed to help individuals that currently reside in nursing homes to return to their homes or to living in the community.
 To make this possibly, the program will purchase some durable medical equipment to enable participants to live at home, such as hospital beds and wheelchair lifts.
-There are currently MFP Programs in 42 states (the following 8 states do not have MFP programs: AL, AK, AZ, MT, SC, SD, UT and WY).
+There are currently MFP Programs in 44 states.
+The following 6 states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
 Read more about the Money Follows the Person Program.